jaaack-wang/Lstar_Python/README.md

 ## Overview

 Python Implementation of the _L_* algorithm by [Angluin (1987)](https://people.eecs.berkeley.edu/~dawnsong/teaching/s10/papers/angluin87.pdf): <i>Learning Regular Sets from Queries and Counterexamples</i>.
-During learning, the _L_* algorithm only has access to two external resources: the alphabet Σ of an unknown regular language _L_* and a teacher _T_ capable of answering two types of queries.
-One is the _membership query_ regarding whether a given string _w_ belongs to _L_*.
+During learning, the _L_* algorithm only has access to two external resources: the alphabet Σ of an unknown regular language _L_ and a teacher _T_ capable of answering two types of queries.
+One is the _membership query_ regarding whether a given string _w_ belongs to _L_.
 The other is the _equivalence query_ regarding whether a proposed DFA accepts _L_.
 If T rejects the proposed DFA, it returns a counterexample to the learner to refine its proposal.

 The implementation here, however, only assumes a black box teacher _T_ that can only answer membership queries.
 As a result, _T_ can be any arbitrary function that takes a string as input and returns True if the string is accepted by the target language or False otherwise.
 Counterexamples are found through exhaustive search within a finite length range.
 The search length range starts with 2, because strings of lengths 0 and 1 are already queried.
-It ends with maximum counterexample length, either given by the user, or calculated from the maximum number of counterexample searches, whichever shorter.
+It ends with a maximum counterexample length, either given by the user, or calculated from the maximum number of counterexample searches, whichever shorter.